craigbuckler/oldclink/src/pages/book-accommodation/travel.md

 ---
-title: Budleigh Salterton accommodation travel directions
+title: Budleigh Salterton holiday home travel directions
 menu: Travel
 description: How to get to The Old Clink for your next vacation in Budleigh Salterton in East Devon.
 priority: 0.4